|

 I became more and more fascinated by group dance traditions in Europe

 and Middle East.
-I danced with Dimitris Barbaroussis, Babis Almpantis
+I danced with Dimitris Barbaroussis, Babis Almpantis,

-(Bulgarian Dance), Silviu Ciuciumis, Theodor Vasilescu (Romanian
+Stanev, Irena Staneva (Bulgarian Dance), Silviu Ciuciumis, Theodor

-Dance), Joška Basilkovski, Paul Mulders (Makedonian Dance),
+Vasilescu (Romanian Dance), Joška Basilkovski, Paul Mulders

-Genci Kastrati, Helga Saraçi (Albanian Dance), Michael Ginsburg,
+(Makedonian Dance), Genci Kastrati, Helga Saraçi (Albanian

-Dance), Hennie Konings (Russian Dance), Aykut and Yesim Dalgic (Turkish
+Steven Weintraub (Klezmer Dance), Hennie Konings (Russian Dance),

-Dance), Tineke van Geel, Eddy Djololian (Armenian Dance), Wael Khalaf
+Aykut and Yesim Dalgic (Turkish Dance), Tineke van Geel, Eddy Djololian

-(Syrian Dance), Nasir Mangal (Afghan Dances) and others.
+(Armenian Dance), Wael Khalaf (Syrian Dance), Nasir Mangal (Afghan

 Dance